mpetavy/term/README.md

-## CALC
+## TERM

-### Project description of CALC
+### Project description of TERM

-This is the automatic generated project description of CALC.
+This is the automatic generated project description of TERM.
 Stay tuned for updates :-)

 ### License